hdigital/partyfactsdata/import/import-guide.md

 **Dataset file format**

-The datafile has to be in csv (comma-separated-value) format.
+The datafile should be in csv (comma-separated-value) format.
 If your data is currently not, please convert it to a csv file.

 **utf-8**

 Please make sure your file is utf-8 encoded.
-Every csv file can be encoded in utf-8 (save option) and iit guarantees an error free display of string-variables.
+Every csv file can be encoded in utf-8 (save option) and it guarantees an error free display of string-variables.

 Variables